Hollyol/CarExchange/docs/ServiceGuide.md

 #### Description :

-This method formats the phone number and mail address of the provided member, see [formatPhone](ServiceGuide.md#formatPhone) and [formatMail](ServiceGuide.md#formatMail) for more details.
+This method formats the phone number and mail address of the provided member.